5hubham5ingh/WallWiz/README.md

   export default setWallpaper;
   ```

-- **System Calls**: The standard modules of QuickJS, such as `std` and `os`, can be imported in the scripts for any necessary system calls.
+- **System Calls**: The standard modules of QuickJS, such as `std` and `os`, can be used in the scripts for any necessary system calls.

   If you need to run shell commands asynchronously, `execAsync` callback function can be used like this:
   ```javascript